 "Quit that exaggerated imagination of yours, River," she winced.
 "I'm not cow-tipping or anything."

 "Did Hunter let you do this?" he wanted to know.

 'My God,' Maya rolled her eyes.
-She loved River as her true best friend, but sometimes he can be a bit nosy- and over-protective.
-Even Hunter, as her stepbrother, didn't stream her with series of interrogation on her doings.
-For God's sake, she was about to turn twenty in a couple of months.
+She loved River as her best friend, but sometimes he can be a bit nosy- and over-protective.
+Hunter was nothing like that and as her stepbrother, he stopped pestering and streaming her with series of annoying interrogation on her doings ever since she turned eighteen.
+For God's sake, she was twenty years old, she won't be needing protection anymore.
 "Of course he did."

 "That's diabolical," River winced.